 Highlights include the colourful Nyhavn waterfront, Freetown Christiania, and the engy neighbourhood of Nørrebro.
 For ideas on what to do for free in this nieghbourhood have a look at this post.
 If you’re interesting in other free activities in the city center thenc check out at this post.

-Tip: Scandinanvian countries (Denmark, Sweden, Norway) have retained their own currencies and not adopted the Euro.
+Tip: Scandinanvian countries have retained their own currencies over the Euro.
 While most places accept cards, places like markets and smaller cafes only accept cash, so it’s a good idea to get some out from the ATM upon arrival.
-One euro is roughly 7.5 Danish Krone.